rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/_index.md

     For use cases where you want to provision bare-metal servers, on-premise virtual machines, or bring virtual machines that are already exist in a cloud provider.
 With this option, you will run a Rancher agent Docker container on the machine.

->**Note:** If you want to reuse a node from a previous Rancher Launched Kubernetes cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
+    >**Note:** If you want to reuse a node from a previous custom cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
 If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 <br/>